-At Orchard Park Dental & Implant Center in Kelowna, our dentists can improve your oral health and treat conditions with a variety of oral surgery procedures.
+At Orchard Park Dental & Implant Center in Kelowna, our dentists can help protect your oral health and treat conditions with a variety of oral surgery procedures.

 What is Oral Surgery?